 Woodcarvers Supply, Inc. – This Florida based operation has a good selection of supplies for carvers.
 Source for Henry Taylor Tools.

 Lee Valley/ Veritas – The Sayres tool kit is available through these folks – pre-sharpened.
 I’ve had some good experiences with their service and tools.
 There is an emphasis on hand tools which has been declining in the offerings of other retailers.

 One of my favorite carvers, Ian Norbury, has pointed out that many woodcarvers don’t read works on the craft.
 The mystical experience of staring at the wood is overrated; it has less to tell us than the accumulated wisdom of skilled carvers.
 Read.

 The first two books mentioned are essential to marine carving.
 The others are general carving texts:

 Jay S. Hanna – The Shipcarver’s Handbook, WoodenBoat Publications, Inc. 1988.
 An excellent book for the beginner and advanced carver.
-This is the text for our course.
+This is the text I have used in teaching maritime carving.

 David Hassell – Woodcarving Decorative Signs and Eagles.
 Tiller Publishing, 1997.
 While he shows a different approach to letter carving than I use his book is one of the most valuable resources for marine carvers available.

 These are some excellent beginners text works:

-Charles Marshall Sayers – The Book of Woodcarving: technique, designs, and projects.
+Charles Marshall Sayres – The Book of Woodcarving: technique, designs, and projects.
 Dover, 1948 – Dover edition – 1978.
 This book is a companion book for the Sayres tool kit.

 Richard Butz- How to Carve Wood: a book of projects and techniques.
 The Taunton Press, 1984.